 Please feel free to use the blog below to share information about Alopecia Areata or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

 Alopecia areata is a disorder that affects hair follicles and is reflected in round patches of hair loss.
 Normally, the immune system functions to protect the body against infection and disease.
 In alopecia areata, the body's immune system mistakenly recognizes hair follicles as foreign and attacks them.
 The cause is not known, but the prevailing scientific hypothesis is that genetics plays a significant role in predisposition and a trigger initiates the attack on the hair follicles.

 Many are profoundly upset by their hair loss and some may require psychological support.
 It might be difficult to cope with relapse following or during initially successful treatment.
-These considerations are particularly important in children, as social disruption and focusing of the child's attention on their hair loss may result from active treatment.
+These considerations are particularly important in children, as the hair loss condition can make them feel less comfortable socializing and making friends.
 Contact with other sufferers or a patient support group is strongly recommended.

 When emotional stress is the known trigger, efforts should be made to redirect or avoid these stressors.
 Some may do well with biofeedback training, mediation, or yoga; others will find their own way of coping with these stressors.

 General considerations to keep your hair healthy and minimize the appearance of hair loss include a nutritionally balanced diet; and gentle handling of your hair.
 Whenever possible, allow your hair to air-dry naturally; avoid tight hairstyles, such as braids, buns, or ponytails; and avoid compulsively twisting, rubbing, or pulling your hair.